carlosjasso/mad-coders/challenges/2024-01-08_00_100-doors/README.md

 [1, 4, 9, 16, 25, 36, 49, 64, 81, 100]
 ```

+> Here's a [video](https://www.youtube.com/watch?v=PIoGE8_jXXk) that shows how the process should work through each iteration.

 ## The setup

 To run this challenge, it's recommended to installl [nodejs](https://nodejs.org/en) on your system.
 Once installed, you can simply open your terminal into the challenge directory and run: